 - Is the plan compliant with local, state, and federal regulations?
 Community bylaws?

 - What are the board member’s responsibilities in shaping current procedures?

 - Is the community management’s insurance coverage sufficient?

 - Do you have a clear camera to take photos in case of potential damage to buildings to provide to insurance agents?

 Evaluating your current process or plan is the way forward to making changes for the better of your community.
-Knowing what the right questions to ask and where to find the answers are critical.
+Knowing the right questions to ask and where to find the answers are critical.
 Head on to Part 2 of the emergency preparation blog series, we’ll discuss components for creating a disaster aversion and preparedness plan.

 Pilera Software is a premier community management solution that provides managers with a simple way to communicate with residents during an emergency.
 Send phone, email, or text; choose one out of 90 languages to send automated email and text messages to residents; deliver emergency messages via Reverse 911, and schedule messages up to two weeks in advance.
 Contact us for more information.